What is endpoint security, and how does it work?

 • How to approach them optimally to safeguard your business-critical data from cyber attacks.

-Throughout the article, we will use the terms "endpoint protection" and "endpoint security" interchangeably to address the tools companies can use while protecting endpoints.
+Throughout the article, we will interchange the terms "endpoint protection" and "endpoint security" to address the tools companies can use while protecting endpoints.

 Endpoint security examines files, processes and entire systems to detect malicious activity and mitigate its effects on the company network.